sonic-net/SONiC/doc/Dhcp_Mitigation/DHCP Mitigation.md

     <figcaption>Figure 3: Incomplete DORA process during DoS attack</figcaption>
 </figure>

-### DHCP DoS Mitigation

-To prevent possible DHCP DoS attacks in SONiC, we suggest using rate-limiting with Linux Traffic Control (TC).

-SONiC has Traffic Control Utility available.
-This is used for handling data movement through the network.
-By setting limits on the number of DHCP requests that can be forwarded, we can protect against attacks.
-This helps keep the network running smoothly and securely.
+### Current Behavior
+Currently in SONiC, a default system-wide DHCP rate limit of 300 packets per second is implemented through CoPP.
+Since this limit is system-wide, in the event of a DHCP DoS attack where the attacker sends packets at a rate greater than 300 packets per second, it will result in CoPP dropping most legal packets as there are a lot more illegal packets coming into the system.

+### Proposed Behavior
+To ensure the availability of a DHCP server for legal clients across a network, rate-limiting must be implemented at a port level so the effects of an attacker stay limited to the port it is connected to.
+This can be achieved by removing the system-wide DHCP rate limit of 300 packets per second implemented through CoPP and replacing it with port-level rate limits implemented in the kernel via Linux Traffic Control (TC).
+This means CoPP won't restrict DHCP traffic anymore, allowing potentially harmful packets to reach the kernel where TC will be able to rate-limit ingress traffic according to rates defined for each port.
+This will effectively isolate the effects of a DHCP DoS attack to remain solely on the attacked port, successfully protecting clients connected to all other ports of the switch.

+### Design Changes

+To achieve this, a new entry “dhcp_rate_limit” will be added in the “PORT_TABLE” of config_db with a default value of 300 packets per second to ensure backward compatibility.
+CLI commands will be written to use this attribute in config_db.
+“Portmgrd” in the SwSS container will be modified to configure config_db rate-limits inside the kernel via TC commands.

-Following are some use cases of Traffic Control :
+Following are a few use cases of Traffic Control :
--   It can filter packets on the basis of their properties (eg. IP protocols, source/destination ports and IP addresses, etc.) and drop them based on their behavior (ingress, egress, rate, etc.)
+- Filter packets on the basis of their properties (eg. IP protocols, source/destination ports and IP addresses, etc.) and drop them based on their behavior (ingress, egress, rate, etc.)
--   It can also change or modify the data if needed.
+- Change or modify the data if needed

 Traffic control(TC) uses queuing disciplines (qdiscs) to help organize and manage the transmission of traffic through a network interface.
 A qdisc performs two main functions:
 - Enqueuing requests to place packets in a queue for later transmission
 - Dequeuing requests to select a packet from the queue for immediate transmission

-To prevent a potential DHCP DoS attack on an interface, incoming traffic at the interface is rate-limited using traffic control(TC).

-#### Proposed Solution
+When the user adds the "dhcp_rate_limit" entry in the “PORT_TABLE” of the config database, that limit is then enforced on the specified interface it corresponds to.

-DHCP traffic can be filtered and rate-limited by dropping all packets that exceed a user-specified rate, allowing legitimate users to be serviced by the DHCP server despite an ongoing attack.
-The design  provides a mechanism for DHCP rate-limiting on a specified interface.
-Applying a DHCP rate-limit on a specific interface requires two parameters:
+DHCP traffic can be filtered and rate-limited by dropping all packets that exceed a user-defined rate, allowing legitimate clients to be serviced by a DHCP server despite an ongoing attack.
+This design provides a mechanism for DHCP rate-limiting on a specified port.
+Applying DHCP rate limit on a specific port requires two parameters:

--   ##### Interface
+- port
-    The interface on which the DHCP rate limit is to be applied
+  The port on which the DHCP rate limit is to be applied.

--   ##### rate (packets per second)
+- rate
-    An integer specifying a DHCP packet rate in packets per second - since traffic control(TC) only supports rates in the form of bytes per second, this value is multiplied by 406 (number of bytes that make up a DHCP discover packet)
+ (packets per second)An integer specifying a DHCP packet rate in packets per second.

+Since traffic control(TC) only supports rates in the form of bytes per second, this value is multiplied by 406 (number of bytes that make up a DHCP discover packet).
-Upon running this command, an ingress queuing discipline is created on the specified interface via traffic control(TC).
-Next, a traffic control(TC) filter is added to filter DHCP discover packets on protocol 17 (UDP) and destination port 67 (port used by DHCP), and a dropping action is applied to the filtered incoming traffic.
+Upon running this command, an ingress queuing discipline is created on the specified port via traffic control(TC).
+Next, a traffic control(TC) filter is added to filter DHCP discover packets on protocol 17 (UDP) and destination port 67 (port used by DHCP) and a dropping action is applied to filtered incoming traffic.
 Incoming DHCP discover packets that exceed the rate are dropped to stop the attack from overwhelming the DHCP server.

 ### Requirements